djrrb/Bungee/documentation/5-ornaments.md

 ### Banner Shapes

 Some shapes are designed to connect seamlessly to other shapes, which you can use to create continuous banners.
-If you center-align the entire text block, you will not have to worry as much about making the layers line up.
+You can elongate banners using the Full Block character (█, U+2588).

 <img src="images/design-ornaments-banners.png" alt="Banners." width="650" />

-For example, you can compose a directional sign out of a half circle, two square blocks, and an arrowhead.
+For example, here is a directional sign out of a half circle, two full blocks, and an arrowhead:

 <img src="images/design-ornaments-layer.png" alt="Ornaments as layers." width="650" />

+If you center-align the entire text block, you will not have to worry as much about making the layers line up.
 You can use horizontal scaling and tracking/letter-spacing to make minor adjustments to the positions.

 <img src="images/design-ornaments-scale.png" alt="Horizontal scaling in Illustrator." width="600" />